 Braces & Invisalign

 Most patients will require a second phase of treatment if they have needed phase-one treatment.
-Once all the teeth have erupted, Dr. McKay can straighten the teeth and detail the bite with traditional braces or Invisalign®.
+Once all the teeth have erupted, Dr. McKay, Dr. Gamini or Dr. Safari-Pour can straighten the teeth and detail the bite with traditional braces or Invisalign®.

 Good dental health means more than healthy teeth and gums.
 Ensuring that the teeth and jaws are properly aligned will help to protect the health and longevity of the teeth and bite by preventing unnecessary wear of tooth enamel and or existing restorative and cosmetic dentistry.